stef-levesque/vscode-perforce/README.md

 ## Activation

+You must properly configure a perforce depot area before the extension activates.

 You can specify how you want the extension to activate by setting the parameter `perforce.activationMode`

 * `always` - Always try to activate the extension (old behavior)